tandin2000/npm-contest_api/README.md

 # Contest Api

 it returns a list of contests like hackathons, programming contests, etc..
+Its for learning purpose....
+Avoid using this.

 ## Installation